 6. How is ATP different from ADP?

-ATP has three phosphate groups and high energy, while ADP has two phosphates and lower energy, acting as a recycled form in the cell.
+ATP has three phosphate groups and higher energy, while ADP has two phosphate groups and lower energy.
+ATP can be used, and ADP can be recharged.

 Conclusion: Why ATP Matters in Life, Chat, and Sports